FAQ and Q&A

 -Who's your favorite author or YA series?

-I classify a favorite to be sometihng I find myself going back to look and read over and over again.
+I classify a favorite to be something I find myself going back to look and read over and over again.
 I have lots of books that I absolutely loved but there's certain books that I go back to often.
 Those would be Vampire Academy series by Richelle Mead, The Mortal Instruments by Cassandra Clare, Callum & Harper by Fisher Amelie, Emerge by Lila Felix, Slammed by Coleen Hoover, Falling from Grace series by S.L.
 Naeole, Reckless Magic Series by Rachel Higginson, Twisted by Amity Hope.

-You go to a Mexican restaurant.
+-You go to a Mexican restaurant.
 Beef or chicken?

 Chicken unless there's the option for steak.
 And pile on the guacamole because I know you made it fresh in the back.
 And if you don't have salsa and chips to bring to the table?
 I'm out.
 Peace.

--In Significance, Caleb tells Maggie there is only three humans that have imprinted with an Ace; Maggie, Gran and Philippe.
+-In Significance, Caleb tells Maggie there are only three humans that have imprinted with an Ace; Maggie, Gran and Philippe.
 But didn’t Sikes’ wife tell Maggie that she couldn’t give her an offense mark because she had been a human?

 -What are 10 random facts about yourself?